-Although TRCA is not compelled legally to assist private landowners with erosion control works, TRCA offers this assistance recognizing that staff has considerable experience in erosion hazard management, and the ability to support TRCA’s municipal partners by mitigating past development decisions with cost-effective solutions that also foster resilient watersheds and contribute to the expansion of safe and enjoyable public greenspace.
-To determine where available annual funding is recommended to be allocated, TRCA monitors its existing flood and erosion control structures and known erosion hazard sites on both public and private property, and assigns a priority ranking which helps determine whether detailed study, maintenance or remedial works, or further monitoring are recommended.
+Although TRCA is not compelled legally to assist private landowners with erosion control works, TRCA offers this assistance recognizing that staff have considerable experience in erosion hazard management.
+This supports TRCA’s municipal partners by mitigating past development decisions with cost-effective solutions that also foster resilient watersheds and contribute to the expansion of safe and enjoyable public greenspace.
+To determine where available annual funding is recommended to be allocated, TRCA monitors its existing flood and erosion control structures and known erosion hazard sites and assigns a priority ranking which helps determine whether detailed study, maintenance or remedial works, or further monitoring are recommended.
 Monitoring is carried out year-round in response to public inquiries or following severe weather events, but the majority of inspections are conducted between May and September each year.

 The current Private Landowner Contribution for Erosion Control Works Policy (revised January 27, 2017) can be found here:

 How TRCA’s Erosion Management Program Can Help Landowners